barman789/rest_api_slim/README.md

 Response On Success: status = 200 and data containg properties Response on Failure: error Message

-3. GET Detail: This is used to get the Property Detail of 1 Particular Property
+c.
+GET Detail: This is used to get the Property Detail of 1 Particular Property

 URL: /properties/{property_id}
 HTTP Request Type: GET